CamStan/test-docs/scrdev-docs/rst/developers/overview.rst

 to record its internal state.
 There are three fundamental types of
 directories: control, cache, and prefix directories.
-For a detailed illustration of how these files and directories are arranged, see the example presented in Section :ref:`directories_example`.
+For a detailed illustration of how these files and directories are arranged, see the example presented in Section directories_example_.

 The *control directory* is where SCR writes files to store its internal state about the current run.
 This directory is expected to be stored in